thomhines/interactive-media-i/Day 11.md

 3. **Play with jQuery**

-	I don't care what you do, but do something fun.
+	I don't care what you do, but do something fun to the demo file we worked with in class today.
 Try to use at least two events (eg. hover, click), and a couple animations (eg. fadeIn, slideDown).
 Post a link and a very brief description of what you did to the blog!
+If you weren't in class, you can download the completed jQuery demo from the resources page and start from there.

+4. **Start HTML/CSS**

+	Next week will be mostly work sessions (with a couple small demos), so it's a very good idea to be started on your code!
+I would recommend having at least a couple of the pages' HTML finished and perhaps some of the CSS started.
+You'll want to be even further along if you want to use some jQuery in your site.

+5. **ExTrA CrEdiT!!!: jQuery Codecademy**

+	Just like with the HTML lessons, if you want this extra credit, you'll have to finish the first two lessons in the [jQuery](http://www.codecademy.com/en/tracks/jquery) track.
+This might be especially useful for those people who weren't in class today.
+Post a screenshot of the congratulations/confirmation message to get credit.
+You have until next Tuesday to get this done.